Why It Works

 2 scallions, thinly sliced

-1 teaspoon dried red chili pepper flakes (optional)
+1 teaspoon dried red chile pepper flakes (optional)

 12 to 16 whole jumbo shell-on, head-on shrimp, about 1 pound